 These two adjected buildings represent the general tendency of the 1980s to bring high-quality architecture to all people, including the children and the elderly.
-The daycare centre Taikurinhattu completed in 1984 and the retirement home Himmeli completed in 1989 was the first experiment of joining two institutional care functions together.
-After completion, Taikurinhattu and Himmeli became a popular site among architects, architecture students, and institutional care planners.
+The daycare centre Taikurinhattu, completed in 1984 and the retirement home Himmeli, completed in 1989 were the first experiment of joining two institutional care functions together.
+After completion, Taikurinhattu and Himmeli became a popular site among architects, architecture students and institutional care planners.
 In 1989 alone, over 4,000 people from 17 countries visited the site.

 Taikurinhattu [Magician’s Hat] was named after the third book in the world-famous Moomin book series by the Finnish author and artist Tove Jansson.
 The hall at the daycare centre is decorated with Tove Jansson’s wall painting series The Seasons.
-Jansson’s partner, graphic designer and artist Tuulikki Pietilä was a sister of Reima Pietilä.
+Jansson’s partner, graphic designer and artist Tuulikki Pietilä was Reima Pietilä’s sister.
 The two couples had several joint work projects.

 Text: Kristo Vesikansa